TileDB-Inc/TileDB/doc/dev/BUILD.md

 ### Building with sanitizers

 TileDB can be built with [clang sanitizers](https://clang.llvm.org/docs/AddressSanitizer.html) enabled.
-To enable them, you have to bootstrap with the `--enable-sanitizer` flag, as well as the vcpkg base triplet corresponding to your platform.
-The following platforms support sanitizers:
+To enable them, you have to bootstrap with the `--enable-sanitizer` flag, as well as the [vcpkg base triplet](#configuration-options) corresponding to your platform:

-* `arm64-osx`
-* `x64-linux`
-* `x64-osx`
-* `x64-windows`

 > [!NOTE]
 > Currently only the `address` sanitizer is supported.